 On this page

-A student contribution fee applies for every child on a 457 or 482 visa attending a South Australian government school in the greater Adelaide area.
+A student contribution fee applies for each child on a 457 or 482 visa attending a South Australian government school in the greater Adelaide area.
 Students attending certain schools in regional South Australia (PDF 213KB) will not be liable for the fee from 1 January 2019.

 You can work out how much you will have to pay using our online calculator.

 - $6,400 for each secondary school student